 — HAPPY BIRTHDAY —

-Celebrating today is the classiest of state Senators, Lizbeth Benacquisto.
+Celebrating today is the classiest of former state Senators, Lizbeth Benacquisto and the merriest of political consultants, Erin Isaac.
 Also celebrating today are Anne Gannon, Mark Hanisee, Nikki Lowrey, and our dear friend, Amy Zubaly.
 Happy Christmas Eve birthday in advance to Barney Bishop and the very considerate Dave Murzin.
 Those with Christmas birthdays include former Gov. Bob Martinez, Rep. Ralph Massullo, Chris Arbutine, Tim Miller, and Jamie Yarbrough, as well as our friends Logan Lewkow, Winn Peebles and Patrick Slevin.
-The day after Christmas belongs to Lobby Tools’ Mark Herron.
+The day after Christmas belongs to Mark Herron and Jake Hoffman.
 Celebrating on Dec.
-27 is Emma‘s dad, Skylar Zander, as well as Kim Hawkes, Lindsay McGee of GrayRobinson, and Michelle Ubben, the force behind Sachs Media Group.
-Next Saturday’s birthday wishes go out to Rep. Nick Duran, Michael Danish, Amy Hollyfield of the Tampa Bay Times, and Ali Vincent.
+27 is Emma‘s dad, Skylar Zander, as well as Kim Hawkes, Lindsay McGee, and Michelle Ubben, the force behind Sachs Media Group.
+More birthday wishes going out to Reps.
+Nick Duran and Chris Latvala, Geoff Becker, Ted Bridis, Brian Crowley, former Lt.
+Gov. Carlos Lopez-Cantera, Ana Navarro-Cárdenas, Michael Danish, Jennifer Fennell, Amy Hollyfield of the Tampa Bay Times, Kyle Parks, and Ali Vincent.